Ten most expensive paintings by Claude Monet

 Provenance: Early in 1891, Monet invited Paul Durand-Ruel to Giverny to show him a new series of works — the haystacks depicted at different seasons, at different weather conditions and at the changing light during a day.
 They decided to make an exhibition, which actually had a great success.
 Most of the paintings were bought right on the spot, at the Galerie Durand-Ruel.
 Monet obtained several thousands francs per picture.

-When an agent from the American gallery came to see Claude Monet’s haystacks' series, the artist proposed him to choose one from the five, following his demonstration with a quite rare confession, «I believe that I have succeeded well and it is not often that I say that about what I do.» The painting has switched several owners in the USA, Switzerland, and France before it bidded a new record for Monet at the auction in 2016.
+When an agent from the American gallery came to see Claude Monet’s haystacks' series, the artist proposed him to choose one from the five, following his demonstration with quite a rare confession, «I believe that I have succeeded well and it is not often that I say that about what I do.» The painting had changed several owners in the USA, Switzerland, and France before it set a new record for Monet at the auction in 2016.

 About the artwork: A farmer field with haystacks was just next to Claude Monet’s garden in Giverny.
 In fact, the constructions depicted are not haystacks but granaries, or grainstacks, covered with conical roofs.
 These thatched roofs protected the grain from moisture and rodents until the very spring.
 The title’s exact translation from the French «Muele» is «Grainstacks," but the series has come to be known as the Haystacks.